pereruannabaala/Image_Annotation/README.md

   - ```cv2.putText()``` – Adds text annotations using different fonts.
 - Displaying Images: Uses ``matplotlib.pyplot`` to render images in a notebook environment.

-## Getting Started
-Click the button below to run the notebook in Google Colab and interact with the OpenCV drawing functions: